hasura/graphql-engine/manual/tutorial/custom-api.rst

 Part XI: Custom code and microservices
 ======================================

-Not all requirements for your app will be met by the Hasura APIs.
+Not all requirements for an app will be met by the Hasura APIs.
 Custom APIs and microservices like API integrations or UI microservices will always be needed to be added specifically to the project.

-Hasura provides easy ways to deploy your custom microservices by either specifying ``docker`` images or by directly pushing code via ``git``.
+Hasura provides easy ways to deploy custom microservices by either specifying ``docker`` images or by directly pushing code via ``git``.

 Let us explore the 2 use cases: